 Another way is to think of vss.
 15-22 as a creed, this is what Christians believe about Jesus Christ, and vss.
 23-28 as code of discipleship, this is how Christians live out the gospel.
 A sermon along these lines might reflect on the significant development in roughly 30 years, between the initial understanding of Jesus as a carpenter from Nazareth who performed miracles and taught as other rabbis of his day did (c.
 30 AD) and this christological exposition of Christ as the fullness of God (c.
 62 AD).

-A third division could be to think about what is said here about the gospel: Jesus as the centre of the gospel message Paul proclaims, the content of the gospel (especially vss.
+A third division of the passage could be to think about what is said about the gospel: Jesus as the centre of the gospel message Paul proclaims, the content of the gospel (especially vss.
 20-22), and the aim of the gospel (especially vss.
-27-38).
+27-28).

 Nevertheless the passage flows from one verse to another, each of which has 'deep content' about important matters in the life and belief of Christian people.
 Whole sermons could be preached on verses such as 15, 16, 17, 18, and, well, each of the other individual verses!